Using Teleport Connect | Teleport

 the browser.

-VNet is a virtual network emulation tool available in Teleport Connect.
+VNet is a virtual network emulation tool available in Teleport Connect on macOS and Windows.
 It enables any program on your computer to connect to TCP applications protected by Teleport, with no extra changes required to the program itself.
 It removes the need to manually create tunnels for TCP applications.

 This is the recommended way of connecting to TCP apps.